borntofrappe/fullstack-d3/README.md

 markersGroup.selectAll(".marker-circle").data(people);
 ```

-The selection is actually split in two, so to represent the male and female category with different shapes.
+The selection is actually split in two so to represent the male and female category with different shapes.

 ```js
 const updateFemales = markersGroup